Ronaldo prefers new-look Juventus under Sarri

-Cristiano Ronaldo says he is enjoying Juventus' attacking style more this season as the team impress after adapting to life under Maurizio Sarri.

-Juve have won six consecutive matches across all competitions and sit top of Champions League Group D ahead of Tuesday's home match against Lokomotiv Moscow.
+Juve has won six consecutive matches across all competitions and sit top of Champions League Group D ahead of the home match against Lokomotiv Moscow.

-Ronaldo has netted in six of his last seven games for club and country, with the tweaks made by former Chelsea head coach Sarri going down well with the Portugal international.
+Ronaldo has netted in six of his last seven games for club and country, with the tweaks made by former Chelsea manager Sarri going down well with the Portugal international.

-The 34-year-old scored his 700th career goal against Ukraine last week, before adding another to his tally in Juve's 2-1 home Serie A win over Bologna on Saturday.
+The 34 year-old scored his 700th career goal against Ukraine last week, before adding another to his tally in Juve's 2-1 home Serie A win over Bologna.

 "We play more forward and we're improving week by week.
 We are more confident.
 We play, in my opinion, a different type of football, in attack with more possession.